Bulk Email Verifier avatar

 Limitations

-• Catch-all domains limit accuracy.
-When a domain accepts all addresses (catch-all), the actor cannot confirm whether a specific mailbox exists.
-These emails get confidence 50 and status unknown.
+• Catch-all domains are unresolvable at the mailbox level.
+When a domain accepts all addresses (including random strings), this actor cannot confirm whether a specific mailbox exists.
+These addresses receive unknown status with confidence 50.
+The only way to confirm these is to attempt delivery.

-• No email sending.
-The actor verifies deliverability at the protocol level but does not confirm the recipient actually reads email or that the address is actively used.
+• No email content delivery.
+The actor confirms deliverability at the protocol level but cannot confirm the inbox is monitored, the recipient reads email, or the address is actively used for business communication.

 Integrations